urbit/docs/tutorials/ship-troubleshooting.md

 ### My ship crashed with a `bail: meme` error.

+This means that your ship ran out of memory.

-1. Make sure you are running version to `0.8.2` if you are not already on it.
+1. Make sure you are running the latest binary if you are not already on it.

 2. Restart your ship.
 If you don't crash again, everything may be fine.

+3. Try the procedure outlined [here](https://github.com/urbit/support/wiki/ship-exits-with-a-bail:-meme-error).

-If you **do** crash again, then you should perform a [personal breach](#personal-breach).
+4. If you **do** crash again, then you should perform a [personal breach](#personal-breach).

 ### My ship crashed with a `bail: oops` error